How to catch typos and keep your reputation intact

-In this article, we'll cover:
+In this article, you'll find:

-There are two reasons to really care about your content.
+Knowing how to proofread your own writing is essential in our digital world.
+Here are two reasons to really care about your content.

-First impressions count
+1. First impressions count

 The content on your Checkatrade profile, website or social media is likely to be the first interaction someone has with your business.

-If they don’t like your content, or god forbid they spot a typo, then you instantly lose credibility, and worse, their trust.
+If they don’t like your content, or God forbid they spot a typo, then you instantly lose credibility, and worse, their trust.

 That’s not just me saying that; that’s what people think.

-The BBC wrote a good article on this, The true importance of good spelling.
+The BBC wrote a good article on this – The true importance of good spelling.

 If you think about it, Checkatrade is a matching service.
 There’s a customer looking for their dream tradesperson.
 Keep that in mind here:

 “A survey of 5,500 American singles in 2016 by online dating site Match.com found that 39% judged the suitability of candidates by their grasp of grammar – ranking that more important than their smile, dress sense or even the state of their teeth.
-Nothing can make you lose credibility more quickly and seem uneducated than a spelling mistake.”
+Nothing can make you lose credibility and seem uneducated quicker than a spelling mistake.”

 Source: BBC